-For polymer processors seeking to cut development time and cost, the combination of advanced simulation software from Compuplast (Zlin, Czech Republic) and powerful capillary rheometers from Malvern Instruments (Malvern, UK) offers a compelling solution.
-Malvern's Rosand bench top and floor-standing rheometers measure the flow properties of polymers with market-leading precision, providing a sound basis for the construction of truly representative process models.
+For polymer processors seeking to cut development time and cost, the combination of advanced simulation software from Compuplast (Zlin, Czech Republic) and powerful capillary rheometers from Malvern Panalytical (Malvern Panalytical, UK) offers a compelling solution.
+Malvern Panalytical's Rosand bench top and floor-standing rheometers measure the flow properties of polymers with market-leading precision, providing a sound basis for the construction of truly representative process models.

 Compuplast software makes it easy to use the data to simulate extrusion, and other polymer processing operations, cutting the requirement for expensive, time-consuming pilot scale trials.